 The Variable Capital Company (VCC) is a Singapore corporate fund vehicle introduced in January 2020.
 Read our glossary entry for the full structural breakdown.

 Key features: Tax treatment.
 A VCC is a Singapore tax resident.
 Without an incentive scheme, it pays 17% CIT.
-Most professionally-managed VCCs apply for and receive Section 13O (for funds managed in Singapore with smaller scale) or Section 13U (for funds with at least S$50M committed capital and a substantial Singapore manager) - both of which result in a near-zero effective rate on qualifying income.
+Most professionally-managed VCCs apply for and receive Section 13O (Onshore Fund Tax Exemption) or Section 13U (Enhanced Tier Fund Scheme) - both of which result in a near-zero effective rate on qualifying income.
 Substance requirements:

 These substance bars are real.
 They're also the reason Singapore VCCs survive PPT scrutiny in a way Mauritius shells don't.